Which Statements Are True: Check All That Apply — A Complete Guide

 Is there a strategy for guessing?

 If you have to guess, don't leave any blank — but also don't randomly check everything.
-In practice, try to eliminate at least one statement you know is wrong, then make your best guess among the remaining options.
-Even a partial elimination improves your odds And that's really what it comes down to..
+Try to eliminate at least one statement you know is wrong, then make your best guess among the remaining options.
+Even a partial elimination improves your odds Turns out it matters..

 The Bottom Line